surajkarki66/initdemy-authentication-PENN-Stack/README.md

 ## Get Started

-This is a boilerplate of authentication system which is built using Express.js in backend and Next.js in frontend.
+This is a boilerplate of authentication system for initdemy which is a online education marketplace which is built using Express.js in backend and Next.js in frontend.

 ## First steps